RikkiJJames/Introduction-to-CPP/README.md

 * Use classes for active objects with private acess
 * Implement getters/setters as needed
-* Implemenet member methods as needed
+* Implement member methods as needed

 #### Destructors

 Destructors also special member methods that have the same name as the class.
 However, descructors have a tilde '~' proceding their name.
 They are automatically invoked when an object is destroyed and only one is allowed per class.
 Therefore they cannot be overloaded, they are useful to release memory and other resources.